Only investing in the right kind of land will produce income. Find out how to maximize your return on land.

 There are plenty of ways to achieve returns on your investment in timberland.
-The most obvious is to harvest your timber for sale, while subsurface leases are another way to keep the money flowing without having to do too much heavy lifting.
+The most obvious is to harvest your timber for sale.
 Practicing proper harvesting and reforestation techniques can ensure that your timberland investment stays profitable indefinitely.

 When buying land for investment purposes, people usually aren’t thinking about the finer benefits of owning a beautiful piece of land—namely, that you can enjoy it too!
 Green pastures, woodlands, riverfronts, and rolling hills make great places for family retreats and picnics.
 So, where does the profit part come in?
 Well, recreational land can be easily leased short-term during hunting seasons for more than the property tax rate.
 Because hunting seasons differ for various hunting weapons and game, there are plenty of opportunities to lease your land throughout the year.
 If you have a water source good for fishing, you can lease the fishing rights year-round.